 As with FFO, our reported AFFO may not be comparable to other REITs' AFFO, should not be used as a measure of our liquidity, and is not indicative of our funds available for our cash needs, including our ability to pay dividends.

-The following table sets forth a reconciliation of FFO to AFFO.
+The following table sets forth a reconciliation of FFO attributable to common stockholders and unit holders to AFFO.